How flexible working can benefit employees mental health

 Findings From The UK Mental Health Charity ‘Mind’

 The UK mental health charity Mind has said that because flexible working gives employees better control over the hours which they work, this consequently promotes a healthier work/life balance.
 It provides the choice and opportunity to avoid the commuting during rush hour and the freedom to attend medical or personal appointments without taking holidays or unpaid time off to do so.
-All of these point toward better mental health and the ability to cope with any mental health problems better.
+All of these point toward better mental health and an improved ability to cope with any mental health problems.

 Generally, flexible working can help people to better balance the demands of the workplace and their personal lives much more effectively.
 It is said that those who have flexible working available to them have improved levels of wellbeing and are much more satisfied with the work they do.